 Families thinking ahead to secondary should use Devon’s published guidance on timing and processes, then cross check individual secondary admissions policies where catchment and oversubscription priorities can differ year to year.

 Reception admissions are coordinated by Devon, with clear countywide timing for the September 2026 intake.
-Applications open through the local authority system on 15 November 2025, with the national closing date of 15 January 2026.
-Offers are issued on the national offer day of 16 April 2026.
+For Reception entry in September 2027 in Devon, applications close on 15 January 2027, with offers issued on 16 April 2027.
+Offers are issued on the national offer day of 16 April 2027.

 Demand, even in small numbers, is real.
 For the most recent set of figures available here, there were 13 applications for 7 offers at the normal round intake point, which equates to about 1.86 applications per place.
 The demand level is recorded as oversubscribed.
 That does not mean every year will look the same, but it does mean families should treat admission as competitive rather than automatic.